adamcogen/drum-machine/README.md

 - Create complex polyrhythms, odd time signatures, and unusual note divisions by setting any whole number of beats for each note lane
 - Create precisely-tuned experimental time feels and swing amounts by shifting each note lane's grid lines forwards or backwards in time as much as you like, so that notes sound ahead of or behind the beat, while remaining evenly spaced.
-- Toggle snap-to-grid (quantization) on and off for each note lane
+- Toggle snap-to-grid (quantization) on and off
 - Runs in your internet browser
   - Save and share sequencer patterns by copying the site's URL, which updates any time you make a change to the sequencer
   - Use browser 'back' and 'forward' buttons to 'undo' and 'redo' any changes you make